Georg Ebers: Life

 Ebers discovered the Ebers Papyrus (ca. 1550 BCE) at Luxor (Thebes) in the winter of 1873–74.
 Now in the Leipzig University Library, the Ebers Papyrus is among the most important ancient Egyptian medical papyri.
-It is one of two of the oldest preserved medical documents anywhere — the other being the Edwin Smith Papyrus (ca. 1600 BCE).
+It is one of two of the oldest preserved medical documents anywhere—the other being the Edwin Smith Papyrus (ca. 1600 BCE).
 The Ebers Papyrus mentions more than 700 substances and medical recipes that include incantations and concoctions.
 Ebers published it as a facsimile with an English-Latin vocabulary and introduction.

 His other writings include a descriptive work on Egypt (Aegypten in Wort und Bild, 2nd ed., 1880); Palestine in Picture and Word (Palästina in Bild und Word), an 1884 translation of the English series Picturesque Palestine, Sinai, and Egypt; a life (1885) of his old teacher, the Egyptologist Karl Richard Lepsius; and a guide to Egypt (1886).
 In 1889, the state of his health led him to retire from his chair at Leipzig on a pension.

 Ebers's Collected Works appeared in 25 volumes at Stuttgart (1893–1895).
 Many of his books have been translated into English.
 For his life, see his Die Geschichte meines Lebens (Stuttgart, 1893); also R. Gosche, G. Ebers, der Forscher und Dichter (2nd ed., Leipzig, 1887).

+Ebers was elected an International Member of the American Philosophical Society in 1895.

 Arachne, which was published on 7 August 1898, was Ebers' last novel.
 It was written at the Villa Ebers in Tutzing, near Munich.